Asha-ai/serialization-and-deserialization/README.md

 The dill package extends the functionality of pickle by enabling the serialization of a much larger set of Python objects.

 # Deep larning models serialization and deserialization
+### pima_indian_diabets.csv
+used for demonstrating deep learning models using YAML and .h5  serializing deserializing models
+### pima_indian_diabets_save_models.ipyhton
-pima_indian_diabets.csv used for demonstrating deep learning models using YAML and .h5  serializing deserializing models
+used for demonstrating deep learning models using YAML and .h5  serializing deserializing models
+### model.h5
+is stored model by running the file  pima_indian_diabets_save_models.ipyhton
+### model.yaml
+is stored model by running the file  pima_indian_diabets_save_models.ipyhton